lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 - $ apt-get install postgresql-9.4 postgresql-client-9.4

-Next step, read this [How to install and use PostgreSQL 9.4 on Debian 8](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-9-4-on-debian-8) article on Digital Ocean.
+Next, read the [How to install and use PostgreSQL 9.4 on Debian 8](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-9-4-on-debian-8) article on Digital Ocean.

 ***• 5.1.2 pgAdmin***